microsoft/ApplicationInsights-JS/tools/chrome-debug-extension/README.md

 You can draft a configuration directly in the tool on the `Configuration Selection` page.
 You can always get back to that page by clicking the "gear" icon.

-To add your configuration to the dropdown list, you'll need to check in a change to `INSERT_PATH_TO_FILE` to add your configuration's URL to the list.
+To add your configuration to the dropdown list, you'll need to check in a change to [`src/configuration/Configuration.types.ts`](src/configuration/Configuration.types.ts#L16) to add your configuration's URL to the list.
 Follow the instructions in that file.

 ## Updating your configuration